-Aboveground biomass (AGB) is not static, but rather spatially and temporally highly variable, particularly in the tropics with the same factor likely having different results [19-21].
+Aboveground biomass (AGB) is not static, but rather spatially and temporally highly variable, particularly in the tropics with the same factor likely having different results [19, 20, 21].
 This makes its quantification challenging.
-Carbon stocks are widely estimated from forest biomass estimates [22].
-Many authors assume the carbon concentration of tree in different vegetation types including miombo woodlands to be between 45 and 50% of the dry biomass [22-25].
-Miombo woodlands are the largest vegetation types in Tanzania covering about 93% of the forest area of 48.1 million ha [26].
+It is generally assumed that about half of AGB consists of carbon in different vegetation types including miombo woodlands in Tanzania.
+Miombo woodlands are the largest vegetation types in Tanzania covering about 93% of the forest area of 48.1 million ha [22].
 As in other tropical forest landscape, complex matrices of low to high AGC removal densities can be expected in entire miombo woodlands in Tanzania and its management categories due to varying drivers.
-Additionally, which drivers contribute more to the variations of AGC removals in the entire miombo woodlands and its management categories is largely unknown.
+Additionally, which drivers contribute more to the variations of AGC removals in the entire miombo woodlands and its management categories is to a large extent unknown.
 This has been due to lack of appropriate assessment mechanism.
-Nevertheless, the NFI data source which is commonly referred as NAFORMA, have recently become available based on country Reduced emission from deforestation and forest degradation plus the roles of conservation, sustainable management of forests and enhanced carbon stocks (REDD+) readiness activities that allow assessment of drivers of AGC removals and their amount of AGC emissions in miombo woodlands [3].
+Nevertheless, the Mainland Tanzania National Forest Inventory (NFI) data source which is commonly referred as NAFORMA, have recently become available based on country REDD + readiness activities that allow assessment of AGC removals and their amount of AGC emissions in miombo woodlands [3].
 The objective of the present study was to identify the drivers of AGC removals and assess which of the identified drivers contribute more to the variation of AGC in miombo woodlands of Tanzania mainland.
 Specifically the study sought to: (1) identify drivers of AGC removals (2) quantify the amount of AGC removals by each driver and, (3) Ranking the identified drivers in order of their contribution to the variations of AGC.

-Understanding the drivers of AGC removals and their amount of AGC removed is fundamental for better design of REDD+ strategy.
-In some cases, REDD+ incentives would be channeled directly to affect drivers.
+Understanding the drivers of AGC removals and their amount of AGC removed is fundamental for better design of REDD + strategy.
+In some cases, REDD + incentives would be channeled directly to affect drivers.
 Moreover, a better understanding of drivers of AGC removals are required as part of developing mitigation interventions at sub-national levels to ensure improved land-use change.
 This kind of understanding is also crucial for subsequent development of management plans in order to tackle each driver in response to the amount of AGC emissions caused.